JanHerca/urantiapedia/output/wikijs/en/article/Suzanne_Kelly/journal_editorial_may_2020.md

 Next is Rick Lyon (USA), who is another marvelous and prolific contributor to the _Journal_ and to all things Urantia.
 He provides a transcript of one of the teaching sessions he and his wife, Susan, presented to a group of online conference attendees at the Urantia Association’s ‘24-Hour Online Urantia Event,’ which he timely entitled _The Benign Virus of Love_.
 Rick knows that, “We have seen how quickly a harmful virus can change the world.
 A benign virus can do the same but in a positive way and even more so.”
 In keeping with the tumultuous times we are living in, Rick reminds us about the important things in life that form the backdrop of living, which we tend to forget in the hustle and bustle of a 24-hour society, but have now been catapulted to the forefront of civilized humanity.
 “Perhaps families will learn how to play together and talk with each other again.
 Perhaps we will reconnect with old friends by phone or video chat as we check on their health and well-being.
 Perhaps we will learn that by working together we can solve really big problems.
 Perhaps as people consider their future they will turn to God.
 Perhaps as they take a break from their ‘too busy’ lives they will find time to grow spiritually”.… Hopefully-perhaps!

 The following article is, _The Beatitudes Revisited: A Philosophy of Living_ by Patty McGrath (USA), who interprets life and soul growth modeled after Jesus’ instructions to the apostles.
-She maintains these beatitudes were for all his children when he said, _And it will not be so much by the words you speak as by the lives you live that men will know you have been with me and have learned of the realities of the kingdom_ [[UB 140:1.7](/en/The_Urantia_Book/140#p1_7)].
+She maintains these beatitudes were for all his children when he said, _And it will not be so much by the words you speak as by the lives you live that men will know you have been with me and have learned of the realities of the kingdom_ <a id="a46_426"></a>[[UB 140:1.7](/en/The_Urantia_Book/140#p1_7)].
 Patty takes us through the beatitudes one by one and maintains that: “The beatitudes are not the gospel of Jesus, but rather a philosophy of living.
 The gospel that Jesus spent three years going around the countryside preaching is simple—The Fatherhood of God and the brotherhood of man.
 The Universal Father is our creator and the Source of all that is real.
 Our Creator Father is spirit, and therefore, true reality is spiritual.”

 Stuart Kerr III (USA), is also a prolific author of secondary works and has given us many published articles. _Soul Rebirth and Morontia Soul Mind_ is one of my favorites.
 This is a wonderful snapshot of our next stop through the seven psychic circles, on the way to Paradise and finding our Father.
 Stuart summarizes that: “The soul is the joint creation of mortal mind and indwelling Adjuster.
 The soul is the child of the God-seeking mortal mind and the indwelling presence of the God-revealing and immortal Thought Adjuster.
 Its spiritual growth is independent of the intellectual self-consciousness, but it is capable of experiencing the presence of the Thought Adjuster and of recognizing its spirit leadings.
 Spirit identification is propelled by the strivings of mortal mind and survival is conditioned by the desires of mortal mind.
 The evolving soul will be an eventual portrait of the sum total of mortal decisions.”